kprakobkit/kprakobkit.github.io/pages/2016-08-01-clojure-todo-1/index.md

     (run-jetty http-handler {:port port :join? false})))
 ```

-The http-handler is a composition of ‘middleware’ wrappers, ring or custom, and the routes.
+The http-handler is a composition of middleware wrappers, Ring or custom, and the routes.
 This is pretty cool.
-You can add additional ring middleware like wrap-with-logger or wrap-son-response, or custom wrappers like wrap-response-url-body.
+You can add additional Ring middleware like wrap-with-logger or wrap-son-response, or custom wrappers like wrap-response-url-body.
 I like this style a lot because it makes it very explicit what middleware is being used to handle the request or response.

 ```clojure
 (def http-handler